Little Lord Fauntleroy— Then and Now

 Ceddie’s friend Dick Tipton (Mickey Rooney) recognizes Minna from her newspaper picture.
 He takes his brother Ben, Tom’s real father, to England and disproves Minna’s claim.
 The earl apologizes to Ceddie’s mother and invites her to live with the delighted Ceddie on his estate.

-Minna’s evil plot to steal the title of Earl from Fauntleroy and give it to her dimwitted son was revealed by people who knew her personally from America who saw the vile and vicious libel of her illegitimate claim as the Earl’s heir published in the American newspapers and contacted the Earl’s lawyer Havisham through a young American lawyer that Dick had as a regular shoeshine customer.
+Minna’s evil plot to steal the title of Earl from Fauntleroy and give it to her dimwitted son was eventually exposed by people who knew her personally from America, who saw the vile and vicious libel of her illegitimate claim as the Earl’s heir published in the American newspapers and contacted the Earl’s lawyer Havisham through a young American lawyer that Dick had as a regular shoeshine customer.
 The look of utter astonishment, contrived anger and finally defeat that Minna expressed when Dick, Mr. Hobbs and Tom’s real father, Ben walked into the room to expose Minna; that was another favorite scene of mine in this movie.
+(See movie excerpt: 01:20-01:37)

 Epilogue: Stone Washington – Lessons Learned for Little Lord Fauntleroy—Year 2000-2022